Stock Price Responses to Firm-Level News in Supply Chain Networks: Introduction

-These examples show that the shock can propagate through supply chains and affect stock prices of firms linked through supply chains.
-Although relatively a lot of previous studies have examined the direct impact of shocks to firms on their own stock prices\cite{li2014news,sousa2019bert,souma2019enhanced}, there are not so many studies that investigated the diffusion of shocks to other firms' stock prices through supply chains.
+These examples show that shocks can propagate through supply chains and affect the stock prices of firms connected through supply chains.
+Although a substantial body of previous studies has examined the direct impact of shocks to firms on their own stock prices \cite{li2014news,sousa2019bert,souma2019enhanced}, there are relatively few studies that have investigated the diffusion of shocks to other firms' stock prices through supply chains. \citet{cohen2008economic} show that information about a firm’s customers predicts future stock returns of its suppliers, providing early evidence that stock price reactions propagate through supply chain relationships.
+More recently, \citet{tran2023esg} show that firm-level news shocks, particularly ESG-related news, affect not only the focal firm’s stock returns but also the returns of its suppliers and clients, providing direct evidence of news-driven spillovers along supply chain relationships.
+Complementing this evidence, \citet{agarwal2017cosearch} demonstrate that investor attention, measured through online co-search behavior, facilitates information diffusion across supply chain partners and contributes to predictable stock return comovements.
 Kim and Wagner \cite{kim2021examining} analyzed 315 cases reported by the Wall Street Journal regarding supply chain risks, which also included mentions of 69 suppliers and 246 clients.
-Pandit et al. utilized a larger dataset of quarterly earnings announcements, which differ from the news reports considered in our study, and analyzed their propagation across 1,518 suppliers and 4,010 clients in COMPUSTAT\cite{pandit2011information}.
+Pandit et al. used a larger dataset of quarterly earnings announcements, which differ from the news reports considered in our study, and analyzed their propagation across 1,518 suppliers and 4,010 clients in COMPUSTAT \cite{pandit2011information}.
 In addition, similar studies focusing on China are discussed \cite{li2021information,liu2023effects}.
-However, to the best of our knowledge, no study has examined large-scale data spanning more than a decade and covering tens of thousands of firms.
+However, existing studies remain constrained in two important respects.
+First, most analyses focus on stock price reactions observed after news disclosures or identifiable events, leaving stock price movements prior to disclosure largely unexplored.
+Second, evidence based on large-scale data covering long time horizons and extensive supply-chain networks remains scarce.